 *The paper has already published according to the rules and regulations of the above conference, under the literary studies and following is the original paper:

 1st National Symposium on Native Medicine, Institute of Indigenous Medicine, University of Colombo, Sri Lanka, September 2014:

-Dr. Indunil A. Weerarathne was the presentee on the paper “Ayurvedic and Modern perspective of Maw kiri (breast milk) Nasya Treatment Used in Traditional Psychiatry, Sri Lanka”
+Dr. Indunil A. Weerarathne had presented the paper at the above conference, based on the study she had originally done as her thesis for the internship: “Ayurvedic and Modern perspective of Maw kiri (breast milk) Nasya Treatment Used in Traditional Psychiatry, Sri Lanka”

 The traditional branch of medicine that deals with mental or emotional diseases is called “Unmada” which can be correlated with psychiatry in allopathy.
 According to WHO records, in 2001, 450 million people around the world were suffering from either mental or neurological diseases, placing mental disorders among the leading causes of ill-health and disability worldwide.
 Treatment methods used in traditional psychiatry in Sri Lanka can be divided into two major categories, internal and external.
 All kinds of oral medicines, including kashaya (decoctions), guli (tablets/pills), churna (powder) and particularly nasya (nasal application of herbal remedies) are used as internal treatments in the traditional system, whereas hisa gallum (head pastes) are used externally.
 The present study was done to survey Ayurvedic and Allopathic perspective of a particular Nasya remedy called Maw kiri (breast milk) Nasya used in the traditional system in Sri Lanka.